Will AI Replace Food Batchmakers? At 20% Risk, the Recipe Is Changing — But You Are Still the Cook

 Positioning Yourself for the Future

 [Estimate] The batchmakers who will command the best wages and most job security are those who understand both the physical process and the digital systems monitoring it.
 Learn to read the data that AI quality systems generate.
 Understand what the sensor readings mean and how to calibrate equipment based on that data.
-Get comfortable with touchscreen interfaces and production management software.
+Get comfortable with touchscreen interfaces and production management software like SAP ME, Wonderware, or the various plant-floor MES platforms.

 For the complete task-level data and trend projections, check out the food batchmakers data page.